zegameiro/IES_MySweetHome_G2/README.md

 ## Sensor integration
 One of the principles for this project is making sensor integration as simple as possible, with very few hard coded parts.
-For this purpose, the communication between sensors and the relevant back-end processes are interelly made through RabbitMQ messages.
+For this purpose, the communication between sensors and the relevant back-end processes are entirely made through RabbitMQ messages.
 This allows our final sensor integration to be language agnostic and for all makes of sensors to be able to communicate to our service, as long as the sensor is capable of throwing out RabbitMQ messages.

 Our default back-end comes with some extra java classes inside that are created on spring bootup and act just